New BMW X5 in Depth

 Using sensors specifically conceived for this purpose, AdaptiveDrive permanently measures and calculates the vehicle’s current lateral and longitudinal acceleration, road speed, the position of the steering wheel, body and wheel acceleration, as well as the ride height of the body.

 Then, applying this data, AdaptiveDrive determines the appropriate commands for the swivel motors in the anti roll bars and the electromagnetic valves in the dampers.
+Interacting with one another, these two control units serve instantaneously to prevent any imminent body roll of the vehicle.

 A unique feature in this context is the coordinated interaction of the anti-roll bars and dampers, with the two halves of the anti-roll bars being disconnected from one another while driving straight ahead in order to prevent any undue harshness of the suspensions caused by spring action on one side only.